agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 I assume the same impact irrespective of the NGO joined.
 By definition an NGO worth joining is for sure recommended by 80k-hours for example.

-So my impact is 970 lives.
+So my impact will be close to 970 lives.

 **Personal fit x Impact**

 - DS in NL

+		88% x 237 = 208

 In case DS fails I can always go back into DE.

-		88% x 237 = 208
 		88% x 237 + 12% x 95% x 200 = 231

 - DS in US

+		47% x 400 = 188

 	In case DS in US fails I will try DS in NL and if that fails as well it would be DE in NL

-		47% x 400 = 188
 		47% x 400 + 53% x (231) = 310

 - DS in the pursuit of EAO

 		76% x 970 = 738

+	In case this fails, I can always fall back and pursue DS in NL.

 		76% x 970 + 24% x (231) = 793

+**Conclusion for DS**

+DS in EAO is most lucrative if the numbers are right.
+This is something that I should work on ensuring as this is turning out to be a lucrative and promising career.
+DS in general is very good for CC as well.

 #### MBA into Management consulting